ConductorOne/terraform-provider-conductorone/docs/resources/app_entitlement_owner.md

 AppEntitlementOwner Resource

 This resource allows you to add and remove App Entitlement owners.
-In order to add an owner, you must provide the `user_id` of the user you wish to set as an owner.
+In order to add owners, you must provide the list of `user_ids` for the users you wish to set as owners.
-You must also provide the `app_id` and the `entitlement_id` of the entitlement you wish to add the owner to.
+You must also provide the `app_id` and the `entitlement_id` of the entitlement you wish to add the owners to.
+Note: The owners you set here will replace any existing owners for the entitlement.

 ## Example Usage